 Peel apples and cut into cubes.
 In a large bowl, combine the apple chunks with all of the dry ingredients (except for raw sugar), and let sit for about 15 minutes.
 Take one of the pie crusts and press into a 9″ round pie tray.
 Cut off any extra around the rim with a knife.
 Fill the tray with the apple mixture.

 Take the second pie crust, and cut into long pieces, about one ince in width.
 Weave the pie crust pieces to create a lattice pattern for the top of the pie.

 Take whatever pie crust slivers remain to seal the edges together, and press around rim with a fork.
 Lightly coat the pie crust top with the egg and top with raw sugar.
 Follow the baking instructions on the pie crust box, let cool, and go have a picnic!
 Or simply enjoy at home.

 When James and I started dating, neither one of us was in an ideal financial situation, so we became pros at finding the best places in Los Angeles that we could go to for free.
-Thankfully, we are now both doing much better in our careers, but we constantly find ourselves revisiting the free spots because they truly are our favorite places in the city.
-In the next few weeks I will be sharing photos from each of our favorite free LA spots, starting with the Griffith Observatory.
+Thankfully, we are now both doing much better in our careers, but we constantly find ourselves revisiting the free spots because they truly are our favorite places in the area.
+In the next few weeks, I will be sharing photos from each of our favorite free LA spots, starting with the Griffith Observatory.

 The Griffith Observatory is one of our favorite places for a multitude of reasons.
 For one, it is the site of our second date which occurred just two days after our first date.
-On our first date, James and I quickly discovered our mutual love for space exploration and science-fiction, as well as sightseeing, so it was all too fitting to go to the observatory together shortly after.
+On our first date, James and I quickly discovered our mutual love for space exploration and science fiction, as well as sightseeing, so it was all too fitting to go to the observatory together shortly after.